 - Remove ribs and seeds from 2 jalapenos and discard; mince and set aside.
 Mince the remaining 1 jalapeno, leaving the ribs and seeds in it and set that one aside separate from the first 2 without the seeds/ribs.

 - Reduce heat to medium.
-Add garlic and the 2 seeded jalapeños and cook, stirring constantly, until fragrant, about 1 ½ minutes.
-Stir in tomato-onion mixture, broth, tomato paste, and salt and bring to a boil.
+Add 4 garlic cloves and the 2 seeded jalapeños and cook, stirring constantly, until fragrant, about 1 ½ minutes.
+Stir in tomato-onion mixture, 2 cups broth, 1 Tablespoon tomato paste, and 1 ½ teaspoons salt and bring to a boil.
 Cover, transfer pot to the oven and bake until liquid is absorbed and rice is tender, 30 to 35 minutes, stirring well after about 15 minutes.

-- Remove pot from oven and fold in cilantro and the last jalapeno, the one with the ribs and seeds (This will not be too spicy but if you want to add half the jalapeno, by all means).
+- Remove pot from oven and fold in ½ cup cilantro and the last jalapeño, the one with the ribs and seeds (This will not be too spicy but if you want to add half the jalapeno, by all means).
 Serve with the lime wedges.

 - The excess tomato and onion mixture is great added to other parts of your menu if making a Mexican feast.
 Add to canned, drained black beans in a small skillet and season with chili pepper, cumin and jalapenos.
 Heat and serve.
 If you're making meat or vegetable fajitas or tacos, the mixture adds just that much more flavor.